Be Responsible, Stay Informed.

 7 - Incomplete Grade Request

-To receive an incomplete grade, the student should make a formal request using the Incomplete Grade Request form.
-The form serves as a contract between the student and course instructor and must be signed by both parties and submitted to the Director of Registration & Academic Services.
-The request will indicate the reason for the incomplete, the work to be completed, and the final deadline by which the work is to be submitted, to be stipulated by the instructor.
-150 days after the end of the semester in which the course was taken, the Incomplete will lapse to an “F”.
+- Upon approval from the instructor, the student should complete the Incomplete Grade Request form.
+The form serves as a contract between the student and course instructor and must be signed by both parties.
+The form must include the reason for the incomplete, the remaining work to be completed, and the final date by which the completed work will be submitted to the instructor.
+Please note that the final date may not be later than 150 days after the end of the semester in which the course was taken.
+If the grade has not been changed in Albert by 150 days after the end of the semester in which the course was taken, the Incomplete will lapse to an “F”;

 8 - Independent Study Request